vberkaltun/mbedCore/readme.md

 ## Post-requisite Setup

-1. Open the **`.vscode/settings.json`** file in the application folder.
+1. Open the **`.vscode\settings.json`** file in the application folder.
-2. Update the values of given parameters based on your installations:
+2. Update the values of given parameters based on your software installations:

 | Tables         | Description  |
 | :------------- | :----------- |